puneetasenyurrita-star/120-Final/README.md

 # 120-Final
 This final project will show my audience of peers and instructor that I incorporate math programming and software to gain insight in analyzing music data through different comparisons.
+Specifically, I am using Rihanna's music albums.
+By doing this, I will be analyzing across her albums, how sentiment changes, how stopwords impact them, and how the most occuring keywords play a role.

 import os